 FCS_COP.1/AES Cryptographic operation

 Hierarchical to: No other components.

 Dependencies: [FDP_ITC.1 Import of user data of the Composite TOE without security attributes, or FDP_ITC.2 Import of user data of the Composite TOE with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM.4 Cryptographic key destruction

 FCS_COP.1.1/AES The TSF shall perform decryption and encryption in accordance with a specified cryptographic algorithm AES in

-• the Electronic Codebook Mode (ECB)
+the Electronic Codebook Mode (ECB)

-• the Cipher Block Chaining Mode (CBC)
+the Cipher Block Chaining Mode (CBC)

-• the Cipher Block Chaining Message Authentication Code (CBC-MAC)
+the Cipher Block Chaining Message Authentication Code (CBC-MAC)

 the Cipher Block Chaining Message Authentication Code Encrypt Last Block (CBC-MAC-ELB)

-• the Blinding Mode (BLD)
+the Blinding Mode (BLD)

 the Recrypt Mode

 and cryptographic key sizes of 128 bit or 192 bit or 256 bit that meet the following standards:

-• ISO/IEC 18033-3 [29]
+ISO/IEC 18033-3 [30]

-• FIPS 197 [30]
+• FIPS 197 [31]

+• ECB, CBC:

-ECB, CBC: National Institute of Standards and Technology (NIST) SP 800-38A [18]
+National Institute of Standards and Technology (NIST) SP 800-38A [21]

+CBC-MAC, CBC-MAC-ELB:

-CBC-MAC, CBC-MAC-ELB: ISO/IEC 9797-1 Mac Algorithm 1 and 2 respectively [31]
+ISO/IEC 9797-1 Mac Algorithm 1 and 2 respectively [32]

-BLD, Recrypt Mode

-Proprietary, description given in the hardware reference manual HRM [1]
+BLD, Recrypt Mode Proprietary, description given in the hardware reference manual HRM [1]

 The BLD and Recrypt operation modes are described in the hardware reference manual HRM [1] while the implementations of the other modes follow the referenced standards.
 Also the BLD is compliant to the referenced standards but is operated in a masked way.
+The proprietary modes offer increased protection against failure and side channel analysis.
 End of note.

 FCS_CKM.4/AES Cryptographic key destruction - AES Hierarchical to: No other components.
-Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM4.1/AES The TSF shall destroy cryptographic keys in accordance with a specified cryptographic key destruction method overwriting or zeroing that meets the following: Dependencies: None
+Dependencies: [FDP_ITC.1 Import of user data without security attributes, or FDP_ITC.2 Import of user data with security attributes, or FCS_CKM.1 Cryptographic key generation] FCS_CKM4.1/AES The TSF shall destroy cryptographic keys in accordance with a specified cryptographic key destruction method overwriting or zeroing that meets the following: None